iturdikulov/notes/truncation.md

 ---
-title: Truncation
 date: 2023-03-23
+draft: true
+sr-due: 2023-04-01
+sr-ease: 268
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-04-01
-sr-interval: 3
-sr-ease: 268
 ---

+# Truncation

 > Limiting the number of digits right of the decimal point by discarding the
 > least significant ones.